5gattacks/internship-docs/docs/quectel/index.md

 sudo minicom -D /dev/ttyUSB2 -b 115200
 ```

-The following AT commands must be executed to register the module on the 5G Standalone (SA) network, along with the expected responses:
+The following AT commands must be executed to configure the module correctly, along with the expected responses:

 ```
 # display module’s identification information